 If you are new to property management, you may be thinking that conducting routine property inspections is excessive.
 After all, isn’t your tenant supposed to tell you when something goes wrong with the property?
 Well, the truth is that a lot of tenants don’t notice maintenance problems or issues with the rental until they become a big problem.
 If you wait too long to fix these issues, you could end up spending a lot more money than you bargained for.
 Quarterly property inspections by licensed home inspectors can save you and your property time and money.
-Other Dallas property management companies don’t have the same proactive methods that we have at Specialized RPM.
+Other Dallas property management companies don’t have the same proactive methods that we have at Specialized Property Management.
 We want to give you a few suggestions for how you can make sure property inspections are conducted smoothly and routinely.

 Communicate Early with Your Tenant